Greentree/McKenna Watershed Study

 Project Overview

-The City of Madison will complete a watershed study in the Greentree/McKenna watershed.
-The watershed study will identify causes of existing flooding and then look at potential solutions to try to reduce flooding.
-The study will use computer models to assist with the evaluations.
-A local engineering consultant, MSA Professional Services, will complete the study.
+The City of Madison has completed a watershed study in the Greentree/McKenna watershed.
+The watershed study identified causes of existing flooding and then crafted potential solutions to try to reduce flooding.
+The study used computer models to assist with the evaluations.

-For more information, please see the Flash Flooding Story Map. *Note: Please view the story map using Firefox or Google Chrome browsers.
+For more information, please see the Flash Flooding Story Map*Note: Please view the story map using Firefox or Google Chrome browsers.
 Story maps are not viewable with Internet Explorer.

 Timeline